Last Updated: April 25th, 2026 by Dan Astriden.

 Search engine optimization service rates reflect not just the deliverables but the expertise required to diagnose technical issues, build authoritative links, and produce content that improves search visibility over time.

-- Ongoing SEO strategy and optimization improve website traffic and long-term search engine rankings by continuously updating content, strengthening internal linking and improving technical SEO performance signals.
+• Ongoing SEO strategy and optimization improve website traffic and long-term search engine rankings by continuously updating content, strengthening internal linking and improving performance signals.

 The depth of a technical SEO audit cost and site evaluation often determines overall SEO pricing, especially when fixing site architecture, indexing issues or page speed problems.

-- Technical SEO focuses on site optimization, improving website health, page speed, crawlability, and search engine accessibility, ensuring search engines like Google can efficiently index and understand website content.
+• Technical SEO work focuses on site optimization, improving website health, page speed, crawlability, and search engine accessibility, ensuring search engines like Google can efficiently index and understand website content.

 Keyword Research and Content Strategy